Analyzing Stanley Black & Decker (NYSE:SWK) & Hillman Solutions (NASDAQ:HLMN)

-Stanley Black & Decker (NYSE:SWK) and Hillman Solutions (NASDAQ:HLMN) are both industrial products companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their profitability, dividends, analyst recommendations, earnings, institutional ownership, risk and valuation.
+Hillman Solutions (NASDAQ:HLMN) and Stanley Black & Decker (NYSE:SWK) are both construction companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, risk, dividends and earnings.

-This is a summary of current ratings and price targets for Stanley Black & Decker and Hillman Solutions, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Hillman Solutions and Stanley Black & Decker, as reported by MarketBeat.

 |Sell Ratings